Thermonuclear weapon: Primary and secondary stages

 The basic principle of the Teller–Ulam configuration is the idea that different parts of a thermonuclear weapon can be chained together in stages, with the detonation of each stage providing the energy to ignite the next stage.
 At a minimum, this implies a primary section that consists of an implosion-type fission bomb (a "trigger"), and a secondary section that consists of fusion fuel.
 The energy released by the primary compresses the secondary through the process of radiation implosion, at which point it is heated and undergoes nuclear fusion.
-This process could be continued, with energy from the secondary igniting a third fusion stage; the Soviet Union's AN602 "Tsar Bomba" is thought to have been a three-stage fission-fusion-fusion device.
+This process could be continued, with energy from the secondary igniting a third fusion stage; the Soviet Tsar Bomba and US B41 nuclear bombs are believed to have used this design.
 Theoretically by continuing this process thermonuclear weapons with arbitrarily high yield could be constructed.
-Fission weapons are limited in yield because only so much fission fuel can be amassed in one place before the danger of its accidentally becoming supercritical becomes too great.
+Fission weapons are limited in yield because only so much fission fuel can be amassed in one place before the danger of its accidentally becoming supercritical becomes too great; the British Orange Herald was the largest single-stage fission test ever, at 700 kilotons.